Open-NET-Libraries/Open.AsyncToolkit/README.md

 var blobStore = FileSystemBlobStore.GetOrCreate("./blobs");
 ```

-## Future Direction

-This toolkit is actively under development.
-Future additions may include:

-- Message queue interfaces and implementations
-- Extended cloud storage providers
-- More specialized repositories
-- Caching abstractions and implementations
-- Event sourcing patterns

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.